 The Daily Ant maintains “Formicid Form”, a Sunday ant poetry series.
 When possible, our Verse Correspondant, Natalia Piland, provides a short commentary at the end of each poem.
 Enjoy!

 The Daily Ant hosts a weekly series, Philosophy Phridays, in which real philosophers share their thoughts at the intersection of ants and philosophy.
-This is the thirty-eighth contribution in the series, submitted by Liam Kofi Bright.
+This is the fiftieth contribution in the series, submitted by Dr. Helen De Cruz.

 What Ants Can Tell Us, and What it Means for Brexit and Trade Wars